DoriCastilla/Playing-with-Raspeberry-Pi/Building a Raspberry Pi NAS.md

 ```
 ![Screenshot 2024-07-08 215338](https://github.com/user-attachments/assets/920bb773-fc0b-413a-a2d0-ca52adb9ecb0)

-Ctrl+x and Y to save the changes.
+**Ctrl+x and Y** to save the changes.
-Now you must reload the file "fstab", to do it without to rebooting the system:
+Now you can reload the file "fstab" without to rebooting the system:
 ```
 sudo mount -av
 ```